pytchlang/pytch-vm/doc/source/developer/actor.rst

 refers to them both under the name ``Appearance``.

-On the JavaScript side, each ``Appearance`` has a JavaScript ``Image``, and also the coordinates of the ‘centre’ of the costume.
-When a ``Sprite`` is at a particular location on the stage, it is the ‘centre’ of its current Costume’s ``Image`` which is at that location.
+On the JavaScript side, each ``Appearance`` has a JavaScript ``Image``, and also the coordinates of the ‘origin’ of the costume.
+When a ``Sprite`` is at a particular location on the stage, it is the ‘origin’ of its current Costume’s ``Image`` which is at that location.

 A ``Sprite``\ ’s collection of Costumes, or the ``Stage``\ ’s collection